Shawar

-Shawar ibn Mujir al-Sa'di (شاور بن مجير السعدي; died 18 January 1169) was the de facto ruler of Fatimid Egypt, as its vizier, from December 1162 until his assassination in 1169 by the general Shirkuh, the uncle of the future Ayyubid leader Saladin, with whom he was engaged in a three-way power struggle against the Crusader Amalric I of Jerusalem.
+Shawar ibn Mujir al-Sa'di (شاور بن مجير السعدي; died 18 January 1169) was a Sunni Egyptian military leader and politician.
+He was the de facto ruler of Fatimid Egypt, as its vizier, from December 1162 until his assassination in 1169 by the general Shirkuh, the uncle of the future Ayyubid leader Saladin, with whom he was engaged in a three-way power struggle against the Crusader Amalric I of Jerusalem.
 Shawar was notorious for continually switching alliances, allying first with one side, and then the other, and even ordering the burning of his own capital city, Fustat, just so that the enemy could not have it.

 Biography

 An Egyptian from the south, Shawar was born in Egypt and became the vizier at the end of the Fatimid caliphate, while al-Adid was caliph.
 In the mid-12th century, the Fatimid caliphate was crumbling, and Egypt had descended into a condition of near anarchy.
 The official head of state was the Caliph, but the true power was the Egyptian vizier, and various Egyptian governors competed with each other for the position, often with great violence.
 During the 1150s, Shawar was the Fatimid governor of Upper Egypt for five years, but he made a deal with the Sultan of Damascus, Nur ad-Din Zangi, deserted the Fatimids and joined the Seljuks in Syria.
 Shawar initially used the Sultan's aid, took control of Cairo, and quickly killed his predecessor and his predecessor's entire family.
 But nine months later, Shawar himself was overthrown by one of his lieutenants, Dirgham.
 He again sought assistance from Sultan Nur ad-Din, who sent one of his generals, Shirkuh, to settle the dispute.
 Dirgham was killed, and Shawar was restored to power.
 However, Shawar then argued with Shirkuh, and allied with the Crusader king, Amalric I of Jerusalem, who attacked Shirkuh at Bilbeis in August–October 1164 (see Crusader invasion of Egypt).
 The siege ended with a stalemate, and both Shirkuh and Amalric agreed to withdraw from Egypt.

 In 1166, Shirkuh attempted another attack, but Shawar called for reinforcements from Amalric, who arrived at the same time in January 1167.
 Fighting continued into Egypt, as far as al Babayn, just south of Cairo.
 There, Shirkuh's army achieved a major victory over Amalric in March.
 This resulted in another stalemate, and both Shirkuh and Amalric again simultaneously withdrew their respective forces in August 1167, leaving Shawar in power, though Amalric left a garrison in Cairo, and Egypt was required to pay increased tribute to Amalric's government in Jerusalem.